VithyaDevi/FEND-Project-1-Portfolio/README.md

 # FEND- Build a Portfolio Project
 ## Design your own portfolio based on a mock up
-Design code are in HTML
+Content of the web page are done  in HTML
 Stylings are done in CSS
+Flex box is used